hellmarbecker/blog/_drafts/ingesting-data-sketches-into-apache-druid.markdown

 Then follow the instructions to locate and install the tarball.

-_**Disclaimer:** The steps described here are using undocumented functionality.
+_**Disclaimer:** This tutorial uses undocumented functionality.
 This blog is neither endorsed by Imply nor by the Apache Druid PMC.
-It merely describes the results of personal experiments.
+It merely collects the results of personal experiments.
 The features described here might, in the final release, work differently, or not at all.
 Your mileage may vary._

 ## Generating the Data Sample